devonartis/gowebapp/README.md

 6.4 Navigation Bar - Completed

-6.5 Cleaning up code ... pending
+6.5 Cleaning up code ...
+Completed

+6.5.4 Moving our footer to the layout